soizhiwen/vacation-planner/README.md

 Vacation Planner is a comprehensive tool designed to generate detailed vacation itineraries based on specific budgets and travel durations.
 By leveraging cutting-edge technologies, this tool aims to simplify travel planning, providing users with a seamless and tailored experience.

+## Problem

+Planning a vacation can be challenging, especially when constrained by budget and limited time.
+Deciding where to go, what to do, and how to make the most of the available period often becomes overwhelming, leaving travelers unsure of the best options.

 ## Features

 - Create detailed vacation plans based on budget and time constraints.